stephenafamo/bob/website/docs/code-generation/configuration.md

 ## Inflections

 With inflections, you can control the rules used to generate singular/plural variants.
-This is useful if a certain word or suffix is used multiple times and you do not wnat to create aliases for every instance.
+This is useful if a certain word or suffix is used multiple times, and you do not want to create aliases for every instance.

 ```yaml
 inflections: